AndrewHazelden/Maxwell-Render-Toolbox/readme.md

 Maxwell Render Toolbox supports Maxwell Render 3.2 on Windows 64-Bit, Mac OS X, and Linux 64-Bit systems.

+## Wiki ##

+[Check out the new Wiki index page](https://github.com/AndrewHazelden/Maxwell-Render-Toolbox/wiki) for more details about the tools in the Maxwell Render Toolbox and how to use them.

 ## Open Source License ##

 *The Maxwell Render Toolbox is distributed under a GPL v3 license.*